efabless/lef_parser/Readme.md

 > This repository is a work in progress.
-Take caution when using these files.
+Parts of the LEF syntax may be
+> unsupported.

 # LEF Parser
 WIP Antlr4-based Python parser for LEF files.